akiradeveloper/akashic-storage-wiki/Logging.md

 All logs are stored in `/opt/akashic-storage/log` directory and very helpful for debugging.
-So when you send me a bug report and not sure the real cause is please send all the logs under the directory.
+When you send me a bug report and not sure the real cause is please send all the logs under the directory.

 The following is the list of logs: